NASCAR Power Rankings: Daniel Suarez Scores Historic First Win at Sonoma

-NASCAR Power Rankings: Daniel Suarez scores historic win at Sonoma originally appeared on NBC Sports Washington
+NASCAR Power Rankings: Daniel Suarez scores historic win at Sonoma originally appeared on NBC Sports Chicago

 After 195 career starts, Daniel Suarez is finally a NASCAR Cup Series winner.